 At first I thought the sunset might be a dud.
 There was some color, but nothing amazing.
 Then once we reached the lookout it turned into one of the most fiery sunsets I’ve seen in a while!!
 Every time I didn’t think it could get better, it did!
 That SunsetWx site sure nails it every time!

 Shit!
 What the hell was it!?
-I yelled at whatever it was to “shooo!
-Get out of there!”
+I yelled at whatever it was to “Shooo!
+Get out of here!”

 It didn’t move.

 “Hey!”
 I yelled louder.
 I grabbed Jake and jingled my keys.
 Suddenly 5 more pairs of eyes looked straight at us.